Summary of recent planning-related federal and Upper-Midwest court cases and legislation

 Gary Taylor, JD, AICP Director, Community & Economic Development Program, Iowa State University Extension & Outreach Director, Design Extension and Associate Director, Institute for Design Research and Outreach College of Design Iowa State University Gary Taylor is the Director of the Community and Economic Development unit of ISU Extension and Outreach, the Director of Design Extension, and the Associate Director of the Institute for Design Research and Outreach in the ISU College of Design.
 Mr. Taylor is a member of the American Institute of Certified Planners (AICP).
 He holds a law degree from the University of Nebraska and a Masters in Community and Regional Planning from Iowa State University.

-Brian Ohm is a professor in the Department of Urban & Regional Planning at the University of Wisconsin-Madison and a planning law specialist with the University of Wisconsin-Extension.
+Brian Ohm is a professor in the Department of Planning and Landscape Architecture at the University of Wisconsin-Madison and a planning law specialist with the University of Wisconsin-Extension.
 He is an attorney and has written numerous publications on various planning law topics and is a frequent presenter on planning law topics at seminars and conferences.
+Prior to joining the faculty at UW he was an attorney for the Twin Cities Metropolitan Council.